A restless time-fractional multiclass queue: Results

 \begin{theorem}[Recurrence and Transience] In the critical case $\alpha=\beta$ in Theorem~\ref{thm:QConvergence}, the following statements hold true, irrespective of the values of $\lambda, \mu, p_i$. \begin{enumerate} \item The queue empties infinitely often with probability $1$. \item We have $ \varlimsup_{t\to \infty} Q_{\le i}(t) = +\infty $ with probability 1. \end{enumerate} \end{theorem}

 \begin{remark} When $\alpha < \beta$, the (total) arrival process is slower than the departure process, so the queue will empty infinitely often with probability 1.
-This is Theorem 3.4 in \cite{ButtGeorgiouScalas2022}.
+This is Theorem 3.4 in \cite{ButtGeorgiouScalas2022} (see also Theorem \ref{thm:3435} in Appendix \ref{app:A}).
 The same theorem gives that if $\alpha > \beta$, then $\limsup$ of the queue length is $+\infty$ with probability 1.
-Moreover, by Theorem~3.3 in \cite{ButtGeorgiouScalas2022}, the scaling limit of the queue length would be distributionally equal to the inverse $\alpha$-stable subordinator.
-Here, both theorems can be applied to the queue length of Class 1 since the arrival process for it is FPP by Theorem \ref{thm:babyarrival}, to show corresponding results. \end{remark}
+Moreover, by Theorem~3.3 in \cite{ButtGeorgiouScalas2022} (Theorem \ref{thm:33} in Appendix \ref{app:A}), the scaling limit of the queue length would be distributionally equal to the inverse $\alpha$-stable subordinator.
+Here, both theorems can be applied to the queue length of Class 1 since the arrival process for it is FPP by Theorem \ref{thm:babyarrival}, to show corresponding results.